-Nationals pitcher WIll Ohman could have his release granted if he asked for it.
+Will Ohman could be granted his release if he asked for it, reports William Ladson of MLB.com.

 Ohman was re-assigned to the team's minor league camp before yesterday's game ended, but has not yet asked for his release.
 He does not have an out-clause in his deal, but the Nationals would be willing to release him if he wanted to pursue a better opportunity elsewhere.